 My government is not protecting me.
 Or my brother.
 Or my daughter.
 I’d say it’s not protecting my husband, but he’s the type that doesn’t need protecting.
 He’s that guy you’d choose to have on the desert island with you.

 Anyway, I’m pissed.
 I’ve become pretty private in the last year or so, but apparently that was short-lived, and it’s time to bust out of privacy mode.
 I’m still going to ignore Facebook; it’s fucked around with my democracy way too much.

 NOTE: Why the hell is this website called “Warm Bricks”?
 About ten years ago, I was outside on our front porch trying to gather myself over I don’t even remember what.
 It was spring, and it was cold, but I laid back on the bricks.
 They were hard and slightly uncomfortable, but they were warm from being in the sun, despite the cold.
 I flashed back to being a kid.
 And it was nice.
 It reminded me that even when shit gets serious, small things–like warm bricks–can be lovely.
 And they might even tether us enough to keep us from completely losing our minds.
 I started the “Warm Bricks” blog thing back then, but took it down a couple years ago.
 Recently I decided to resurrect it, under the same name.
 All the other names I came up with were super fucking cheesy and already taken.

-Now I’m gonna talk about poop.
-I have to acknowledge that “warm bricks” sounds like a metaphor for human feces.
+Now I’m gonna talk about healthy human bodily functions.
+I have to acknowledge that “warm bricks” sounds like a metaphor for fresh and way-too-firm poop.
 I think that’s kinda funny.
 But let me assure you, if you go whole food and plant-based, your poop will continue to be warm, but it will rarely be the consistency of a brick.
 Enough said.